AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Format: `findlesson DAY`

 * Finds all lessons on the specified `DAY`.
-* `DAY` must be a valid day of the week (MON, TUE, WED, THU, FRI, SAT, SUN).
+* `DAY` must be a valid day of the week: MON, TUE, WED, THU, FRI, SAT, SUN (case-insensitive)
-* The search is case-insensitive.
 * Only accepts a single day parameter.

 Examples: